vernamlab/SCApeGoat/doc/metrics.rst

 .. py:function:: score_with_correlation(traces, key_guess, target_byte, plaintexts, leakage_model)

     Scoring function that assigns a key guess a score based on the max value of the pearson correlation.
+In theory, the key guess with the highest correlation will be ranked first.

     :param traces: The collected traces
     :param key_guess: The key guess